workwithstef/infrastructure-ansible/README.md

   This step tells the ansible controller which agent nodes to 'control';

-6. `$ ansible all -m ping` - pings all servers should get ping:pong as result if not, try the following authentication method
+6. `$ ansible all -m ping` - pings all servers.
+    Should get ping:pong as result.
+    If not, try the following authentication method

 PASSWORD AUTHENTICATION

   [within agent server]

 7. `$ cd /etc/ssh`
-8. `$ sudo nano sshd_config` - edit: 'PermitRootAccess yes', 'PasswordAuthentication' yes'
+8. `$ sudo nano sshd_config` - edit: 'PermitRootAccess yes', 'PasswordAuthentication yes'
 9. `$ sudo passwd root` - set password
     (you won't see graphical input feedback)
 10. `$ sudo service ssh restart`